-- 1) Maximum Gathering Size includes participants, coaches, officials, event staff and spectators. - 2) Indoor Maximum Occupancy Definition.
-The maximum occupancy permitted by law, or if the maximum occupancy is unknown the capacity equivalent to: - a) For 75% capacity: 86 square feet of space per person. - b) For 50% capacity: 120 square feet of space per person. - c) For 25% capacity: 240 square feet of space per person. - d) \Includes gyms, indoor K-12 Sports, indoor collegiate sports, indoor fitness organizations, indoor recreational sports, indoor pools. - 3) Outdoor Definition.
-Any open-air space including any space which may have a temporary or fixed cover (e.g., awning or roof) and at least 75% of the square footage of its sides open for airflow. - a) \\Includes outdoor gyms, outdoor fitness organizations, outdoor K-12 Sports, outdoor collegiate sports, outdoor recreational sports, outdoor pools, outdoor parks and hiking trails, outdoor campgrounds. - B. Ensure that physical distancing of at least six feet between individuals is maintained at all times. - C. Consider holding recreation outdoors if it can be done safely, when it does not violate any local ordinances, and when participants and instructors can maintain six feet of physical distance. - D. As applicable, limit exercise equipment stations to those located at least six feet apart.
+- A. Limit maximum capacity based on the designated level of risk for the county in which the recreation is located. - 1) Maximum Gathering Size includes participants, coaches, officials, event staff and spectators. - 2) Indoor Maximum Occupancy Definition.
+The maximum occupancy permitted by law, or if the maximum occupancy is unknown the capacity equivalent to: - a) For 75% capacity: 86 square feet of space per person. - b) For 50% capacity: 120 square feet of space per person. - c) For 25% capacity: 240 square feet of space per person. - d) Includes gyms, indoor K-12 Sports, indoor collegiate sports, indoor fitness organizations, indoor recreational sports, indoor pools.

+- 3) Outdoor Definition.
+Any open-air space including any space which may have a temporary or fixed cover (e.g., awning or roof) and at least 50% of the square footage of its sides open for airflow such that open sides are not adjacent to each other. - a) Includes outdoor gyms, outdoor fitness organizations, outdoor K-12 Sports, outdoor collegiate sports, outdoor recreational sports, outdoor pools, outdoor parks and hiking trails, outdoor campgrounds. - B. Ensure that physical distancing of at least six feet between individuals is maintained at all times. - C. Consider holding recreation outdoors if it can be done safely, when it does not violate any local ordinances, and when participants and instructors can maintain six feet of physical distance. - D. As applicable, limit exercise equipment stations to those located at least six feet apart.
 If equipment cannot be moved to facilitate physical distancing, it must be blocked from being used. - E. As applicable, space out player equipment to prevent players from coming into direct contact with one another. - F. Assign a physical distancing monitor to ensure compliance with all distancing requirements, including at entrances, exits, restrooms and any other area where people may gather. - G. Develop a plan to limit the number of individuals admitted so that six feet of physical distancing can be maintained. - H. Prohibit parties from congregating in parking lots for periods longer than reasonable to retrieve/return gear and enter/exit vehicles. - I. Stagger arrival and departure times for individuals to minimize congregating at entrances, exits and restrooms to follow required physical distancing requirements. - J. Encourage one-way flow with marked entrances and exits, but do not block egress for fire exits.
 Use signs to direct one-way flow of traffic. - K. Assign designated areas for individuals, when not participating, to ensure physical distancing is maintained. - L. When multiple events occur at the same sports complex/venue at the same time, operators are required to: - Ensure staff, participants and spectators do not share space, including but not limited to restrooms, hallways, concession stands. - 2) Clean and sanitize commonly touched surfaces, such as door handles, between subsequent events. - 3) Ensure that high-traffic areas such as entrances, exits, check-in tables, restrooms and concession areas, are cleaned and sanitized between subsequent events. - 4) If staff, participants and spectators at the same event share a restroom, leave entrance/exit doors open, if possible, and ensure that commonly touched surfaces such as stall door handles and faucets are regularly cleaned and sanitized.